gmatrangola/ProtoBLE/README.md

 This repo provides libraries, Protobuf language extensions and a protoc plugins to generate code for each of the target platforms.

-## Early Release!
+## NEW!
 This is an early release of the code.
 Knida pre-beta.
 If you are brave, go for it.
-Just remember the licensing limitatins and that we don't warranty or imply sutibility for any purpose.
-This library is currently used for a project that is still under development and not in the field.
+This library is currently used for a project that is still under development.
 ProtoBLE will move out of beta after that project gets fielded or there is a significant purchase of the commercial licnese.